 Although allowing your dog to spend time outside improves its health, it could also put your pup in danger.
 Don't leave your dog outside for extended periods of time because it can be harmed by passersby or other animals, such as snakes and birds of prey.
 Dogs that are left outside all day are at risk of lightning strikes, hypothermia, and overheating, depending on the weather conditions.
 Privacy fences protect dogs from many environmental factors, but they cannot eliminate all hazards.
 If you install a privacy fence for your new furry friend, you must monitor your dog while it's playing outdoors, and you shouldn't leave it outside for prolonged periods of time.

-If you're adopting a dog, or may do so in the near future, prepare your Pensacola home and property for the pup's arrival by hiring reputable fence construction experts at All American Industries, and customize your privacy fence to suit your tastes and preferences and protect your family and pets.
+If you're adopting a dog, or may do so in the near future, prepare your Pensacola home and property for the pup's arrival by hiring reputable fence construction experts at All American Fence and Irrigation, and customize your privacy fence to suit your tastes and preferences and protect your family and pets.